-Bone and Joint Canada has teamed up with researchers from Denmark to implement this evidence based education and exercise program to reduce the progression of Osteoarthritis in the knee and hip for individuals in Canada.
+Bone and Joint Canada has teamed up with researchers from Denmark to implement this evidence based education and exercise program to reduce the symptoms of OA in the knee and hip for individuals in Canada.

-The GLA:D® program is a neuromuscular exercise program that has been developed to offload the knee and hip joints thereby increasing the stability, reducing the pain and increasing function.
-The program runs for 12 sessions over 6 weeks and includes education on the pathology of osteoarthritis as well as facilitated and progressed exercises that improve the muscle function.
+The GLA:D® program is an education and neuromuscular exercise program that has been developed to offload the stresses from the knee and hip joints thereby increasing the stability, reducing the pain and increasing function.
+The program runs for 12 sessions over 6 weeks and includes education on the pathology of OA as well as facilitated and progressed exercises that improve the muscle function.